carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 ### CarpentryConnect
 For blog posts related to CarpentryConnect events, local and regional events led by community members.

+### CLDT
+For blog posts about The Carpentries' Collaborative Lesson Development Training a program.

 ### Code of Conduct
 Policy agreement that guides how we interact with each other and the greater community.